Evacuation and rescuing of people

 - Try to leave the burning building quickly.

 - Carefully open the door of a smoke-filled room.
-The inflow of fresh air can inflate the flames causing an explosion.
+The inflow of fresh air can inflate the flames, causing an explosion.

-- Those who are in immediate danger of fire, dense smoke or high heat must be rescued in the first order.
+- Those who are in immediate danger of fire, dense smoke, or high heat must be rescued in the first order.

-After the danger is passed
+After the danger has passed

 - Start giving first aid.
 Call an ambulance even when the people are seemingly healthy.
 They may be in a shock or have internal injuries.